-Looks at the color information in each channel and multiplies the base color by the blend color.
+Looks at the color information in each channel and multiplies the base color

 The result color is always a darker color.
 Multiplying any color with black produces black.
 Multiplying any color with white leaves the color unchanged.
 When you're painting with a color other than black or white, successive strokes with a painting tool produce progressively darker colors.
 The effect is similar to drawing on the image with multiple marking pens.
+Color Burn